cms-opendata-analyses/OutreachExercise2011/README.md

 More details on the pattuples generation are in the pattuple repository: https://github.com/ayrodrig/pattuples2010

-From now on it is assumed that you will work on a VM proper contextualized for CMS.
+From now on it is assumed that you will work on a VM properly contextualized for CMS.

 ## Creating the Working Area